zeliest/master_thesis/README.md

 ### src

-src contains the source code of the model
+Contains the source code of the model

 ### lauch

-bash script and python code to launch the model
+Bash script and python code to launch the model

+### output

+Ouput from the model

+### input_data

+All the data used by the model, except the CH2018 maximum and temperature data.